 Dema received her bachelor’s and master’s degrees in law from Jordan University.
 She is qualified in many aspects of both civil and criminal law within Jordan and has completed more than 35 training courses in legal issues, including several on the rights of children and women.
 She is also trained in international treaties and agreements pertaining to related human rights issues.
 Since 2004, she has volunteered at the National Center for Human Rights in Jordan.
 She is also a member of Talal Abu-Ghazala, a famous law firm in Jordan, and has spent two and a half years as a legal trainer.
 She has been with SIT since 2008 as homestay coordinator, country coordinator, and advisor for SIT students studying topics related to women, culture, and youth.

-Born and raised in Karachi, Pakistan, Zohrahas a BA in psychology with minors in sociology and education from the University of Pennsylvania and an MA in international educational development from Teachers College, Columbia University, with a concentration in peace education.
+Born and raised in Karachi, Pakistan, Zohra has a BA in psychology with minors in sociology and education from the University of Pennsylvania and an MA in international educational development from Teachers College, Columbia University, with a concentration in peace education.
 At the age of 16, she organized an initiative to explore stereotypes, prejudice, and conflict between Indian and Pakistani youth.
-Over the past eight years, she has worked extensively with youth, teachers, and communities in diverse countries and in different capacities, including teaching, curriculum design, and project management.
-Zohra currently works at the National Ministry of Education of Colombia, managing a project in which schools work in pairs to share successful pedagogical and institutional practices and find solutions to challenges in teaching and learning processes.
+Over the past ten years, she has worked extensively with children, youth, teachers, and communities in diverse countries and capacities, including teaching, curriculum design, and project management.
+From working with street children in Ecuador to teachers in rural Zambia to survivors of the nuclear bomb in Japan, each experience has molded her perspectives on critical pedagogy, human rights and social justice.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.